 Bishop Lull writes:

-Early last week, a former military chaplain reached out to me.
+[As the US began pulling out of Afghanistan], a former military chaplain reached out to me.
 He is heartsick at the suffering he sees in Afghanistan.
 He knows, as do I, the deep investment made by the U.S. troops, who served there over the past 20 years, as well as the profound yearning of many civilians for a freer way of life.
 It is another huge humanitarian crisis, arising before our eyes.

 While we may champion different political and diplomatic strategies, as Christians we are called to do several things: